 Under Kramer’s leadership, Griffon began building for the future.
 The company secured a new line of credit, made the difficult decision to exit the once-lucrative installation services business and engaged with Goldman Sachs to lead a $250 million recapitalization to position the company for future acquisitions.
 Wanting the corporate leadership team to be closer to the heart of the financial world in New York City, in 2010 Griffon moved its corporate headquarters from Jericho, New York, to 712 Fifth Avenue.

-After these repositioning actions, Griffon made significant acquisitions.
-In September 2010, the company purchased the leading North American non-powered landscaping tool manufacturer, AMES True Temper, and a year later the company expanded the Ames division with the purchase of Southern Patio.
-Now called The AMES Companies, the business continued to grow in fiscal 2014 with the acquisition of two Australian companies: Northcote Pottery and the Cyclone tools division of Illinois Tool Works, which together formed the basis for the AMES operations in Australasia.
+After this strengthening of the company, Griffon made significant acquisitions.
+In September 2010, the company purchased the leading North American non-powered landscaping tool manufacturer, AMES True Temper, and a year later the company expanded the AMES division with the purchase of Southern Patio.
+Now called The AMES Companies, the business continued to grow in fiscal 2014 with the acquisition of two Australian companies, Northcote Pottery and the Cyclone tools division of Illinois Tool Works, which together formed the basis for the AMES operations in Australasia.